Self-monitoring

 • minor changes and developments have been approved by the institution’s board.

-It is important to clearly identify any issues or problems that may have arisen during the year, the way these matters have been or will be addressed, and the possible need to make an application for major change (type 2 change) to a programme.
+It's important to clearly identify any issues or problems that may have arisen during the year, how these matters have been or will be addressed, and the possible need to make an application for major change (type 2 change) to a programme.

-The institution is responsible for carrying out a review process each year and sending a copy of the APER to NZQA by 30 June.
+The organisation is responsible for carrying out a review process each year and sending a copy of the APER to NZQA by 30 June.

 Graduating year review and special review